visgl/luma.gl/docs/api-reference/webgl/sampler.md

 # Sampler

-[OpenGL Wiki](https://www.khronos.org/opengl/wiki/Sampler_Object): A Sampler Object is an OpenGL Object that stores the sampling parameters for a Texture access inside of a shader.

-`Sampler` allow texture sampling and filtering parameters to be specified independently from a texture.
-By using samplers an application can render the same texture with different parameters without duplicating the texture or modifying the texture parameters.
+A Sampler Object is an OpenGL Object that stores the sampling parameters for a Texture access inside of a shader.
+While texture sampling parameters can be specified directly on textures, samplers allow them to be specified independently.
+Thus, by using samplers an application can render the same texture with different parameters without duplicating the texture or modifying the texture parameters.

-The sampling parameters available are the same as on the [`Texture`](./texture.md) classes.

 To use a sampler, bind it to the same texture unit as a texture to control sampling for that texture.

-Note: When using the higher level [`Model`]('./model.md') class, samplers can be specified using uniform names instead of texture indices.
+When using the higher level [`Model`]('./model.md') class, samplers can be specified using uniform names instead of texture indices.

+For more information, see [OpenGL Wiki](https://www.khronos.org/opengl/wiki/Sampler_Object).

 ## Usage